 Why Do Casinos Feel They Need to Use Artificial Intelligence?

 The amount of money involved in gambling nowadays means that many people will wonder why on earth casinos need to try to target people.
-After all, the old cliché goes that the house always wins, so if they’re delivering such a regular profit, what need could there be to use technology to gain themselves even more money?
+After all, the old cliché goes that the house always wins, so if they’re delivering such a regular net win, what need could there be to use technology to gain themselves even more money?

 In many ways, the answer lies in the fact that the gambling industry in Macau has been slowing down in recent years, thanks in no small part to China’s sluggish economy.
 In April of 2019, the gross gambling revenue was around $2.9 billion, which was down 8.3 percent from the year before.